ccssmnn/md-ai/README.md

 My opinions:

-- LLM Chat Editing experience is bad
+- LLM Chat Editing experience in web and editor UIs is bad
-- Editing experience in _my editor_ is good
+- Editing files experience in _my editor_ is good
 - LLMs respond in markdown anyway
 - Markdown in editors comes with syntax highlighting for free
 - Lives on my machine, uses my API keys, can use my tools

 ## Features

-- The entire chat is a single markdown file, including tool calls.
+- The entire chat is stored as a single markdown file, including tool calls.
-- Opens your `$EDITOR` for editing the chat - you can edit everything with your preferred editor.
+- Chat with the LLM in the terminal.
+- Open your editor from the CLI to edit the entire chat history, continue after the editor is closed.
-- Tool calling with built in tools for listing, reading, searching and writing files.
+- Built in tools for listing, reading, searching and writing files.
+Asks for permission when writing.
 - Provide a custom system prompt.
-- Streams responses from AI models to the console while they are generated.
 - Library mode allows you to provide a custom model and custom tools and plug MCP servers via [MCP Tools](https://ai-sdk.dev/docs/ai-sdk-core/tools-and-tool-calling#mcp-tools).

 ## Installation